hammerheim-game/hammerheim-rules/6-optional-rules.md

 In close combat, a warhorse can make 1 attack, but a normal horse has no Attacks characteristic and therefore does not attack in close combat.
-Armour, called barding, may be purchased for a warhorse, (refer to the Trading chart).
-It adds a further +1 bonus to the model’s armour save, but subtracts one from its Movement.
+Armor, called barding, may be purchased for a warhorse, (refer to the Trading chart).
+It adds a further +1 bonus to the model’s armor save, but subtracts one from its Movement.
 A normal horse may not wear barding.
 A barded warhorse is only killed on a serious injury roll of ‘1’ if the model goes out of action.